smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 MYSCRIPT DEVICE(DSP02) IPADDR('127.0.0.2')
 ```

-NOTE: When the Agent's Operator Replay Configuration mode is 4, allowing only the *CMD
+**NOTE**: When the Agent's Operator Replay Configuration mode is 4, allowing only the *CMD
 option, then BOTH of the parameters are required.
 If either parameter is missing, the script job will
 likely fail.
 The only time that a single parameter is allowed here is when both *USER and *CMD
 modes are allowed.
 In that case, the *USER data will be selected unless there is one of the parameters